 Here’s a list of some of the different types of cannabis edibles:

-Edible cannabis must first be digested through your stomach and liver before it enters your bloodstream and you feel its effects.
+Edible cannabis must first be digested before they enter the bloodstream delaying the impact. before it enters your bloodstream and you feel its effects.
 It takes a bit more time to feel the effects of edible cannabis as opposed to smoking it.
 When you smoke cannabis, you will feel the effects from within seconds to a few minutes of inhaling.
 The full effects of smoking cannabis can peak within 30 minutes, whereas the peak effects from cannabis edibles are felt within 3-4 hours.

 Click here to read more about the differences between smoking or eating cannabis.